mathsaey/skitter/pages/deployment.md

 The skitter deploy script does not deploy any workflows over the cluster by default, it only spawns master and worker runtimes and connects them together.
-In order to start a workflow, a few options are available:
+In order to start a workflow, a few options are available (ordered from most to least preferable):

-- Setting the `deploy:` key of the Skitter application environment to a `{Mod, func, args}` tuple.
-The workflow returned by calling `Module.func(args)` will be deployed over the cluster by Skitter.
+- Setting the `deploy:` key of the Skitter application environment to a 0-arity function.
+The workflow returned by calling this function will be deployed over the cluster by Skitter.
 This option is automatically set in `config/config.exs` if `mix skitter.new` was used to create the application.
-- Passing the `--deploy Module.func` flag to the deploy script.
-This will cause Skitter to deploy the workflow returned by calling `Module.func()` over the cluster.
+- Passing the `--deploy <expression>` flag to the deploy script.
+This will cause Skitter to deploy the workflow returned by evaluating `<expression>` over the cluster.
-- Using `--mode start_iex` to start an interactive shell on the master node, which can be used to call `Skitter.deploy/1`.
+- Using `--mode start_iex` to start an interactive shell on the master node, which can be used to call `Skitter.Runtime.deploy/1`.